OpenJEVis/nodeLogger/README.md

 | table_trend | name of table where trend config is stored |

 ### Logger
-On receiving message logs data into a SQL-Lite
+On receiving Creates Messages Object to interacting with Sql-Lite

 #### Properties